leo-cb/datascience/README.md

 ## News Sentiment (Python)

-This trading system uses a dataset that is created from the sentiment analysis of news headlines for the Fortune 500 stocks, retrieving this data from Aylien's news API.
+This trading system uses a dataset that is created from the sentiment analysis of news headlines for the Fortune 500 stocks (https://www.kaggle.com/datasets/parsabg/stocknewseventssentiment-snes-10).
+This dataset was retrieved from Aylien's news API.
 The dataset has two key metrics: the positive daily news sentiment, and the negative daily news sentiment.
 Each one of these may have a value of 0 or a positive number.
 It may be the case, for example, that both positive and negative sentiment show a positive value, which would mean there were both positive and negative news during that specific day.

 The OHLC data for each stock and S&P500 were obtained from Yahoo Finance.